SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 * **LWS** - Get user token
 * **LWS** - Login endpoint (optional if onAuthCallback is implemented)

-Currently we don't to have tools to make this process easier, but there are several options:
+Currently we don't to have tools to make this process easier, but there are several options coming soon:

 * **[Selfkey Node.js lib]** - WORK IN PROGRESS
 * **[Selfkey ASP.NET lib]** - WORK IN PROGRESS